mavaddat/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-permission-scope.md

 - Principal—A principal can be an individual user or a [group](/microsoft-365/admin/create-groups/compare-groups).
 If a group is present in an ACE within an ACL, all members of that group are granted the permission level specified by the ACE.
 - Permission scope—A permission scope is a uniquely secured object.
 This means that its ACL can be set differently from its parent.
 Files and folders can have the same permissions if they're all part of the same directory tree.
 You can have up to 50,000 unique ACLs within a document library, but for best performance it’s recommended that you keep it under 5,000.
 - Permission inheritance—By default, a site collection contains multiple sites.
 Each site can have one or more lists and document libraries, all of which inherit their permissions from the site collection.
 Similarly, folders, lists, and documents inherit permissions from the parent object that contains them.
 For more information, see [Customize permissions for a SharePoint list or library](https://support.microsoft.com/office/customize-permissions-for-a-sharepoint-list-or-library-02d770f3-59eb-4910-a608-5f84cc297782).
-- Unique permissions—By default, a file, or folder inherits the permissions of the library or folder that contains it.
+- Unique permissions—By default, a file or folder inherits the permissions of the library or folder that contains it.
 When a file is assigned "unique permissions," it stops inheriting permissions from its parent and can have its permissions set independently.
 This means that the file or folder now has its own permission scope.

 ## Permission scope and permission inheritance